 Use this checklist when implementing a hybrid Node and browser profile flow:

-response returns profile.id.path: '/', an appropriate domain, and a browser-readable cookie policy when the Web SDK must
+profile.id and the application's persistence consent policy allows durable continuity.path: '/', an appropriate domain, and a browser-readable cookie policy when the Web SDK must

-resolution before the first browser Experience response.
+before the first browser Experience response.